JWST Parallel Observations

 A detailed description of the policies related to JWST parallel observing is available.
 In summary, there are 3 principles that govern the policies for proposing and planning parallel observations:

 1. For coordinated parallels, the science goals of the parallel observations must be tightly linked to the science goals of the overall program.
-In other words, accomplishing the main goals of the proposal requires parallel observations.
+In other words, accomplishing the main goals of the proposal must require parallel observations.
 Coordinated parallels whose goal is to address ancillary topics will generally not be approved.

 3. The needs of the JWST calibration program, a large fraction of which takes place in parallel mode, take precedence over pure parallel science programs.